Discovering, exploring and understanding the problems that customers have is a journey into the unknown.

 When faced with a range of internal stakeholders with differing needs and requirements, Stakeholder Discovery Workshops are a great way to obtain consensus about the most salient issues.

-We use quantitative research to carefully identify and characterise users, whilst measuring user behaviour for products and services used.
+I use quantitative research to carefully identify and characterise users, whilst measuring user behaviour for products and services used.

 - Exploring the sentiment of customers and non-customers